Study of the PI3K Inhibitor SL-901 in Patients With Advanced Solid Tumors

 A Phase 1, Open-label, Dose-escalation Study of the PI3K Inhibitor SL-901 in Patients With Advanced Solid Tumors

-Study STML-901-0119 is a dose-escalation study evaluating multiple doses and schedules of orally administered SL-901 in patients with Advanced Solid Tumors.
+Study STML-901-0119 was a dose-escalation study evaluating multiple doses and schedules of orally administered SL-901 in patients with advanced solid tumors.

 Study Overview